A Language Anchor-Guided Method for Robust Noisy Domain Generalization: Method

 where \(f\) is the feature extractor and \(g\) is the classifier.
 Suppose that a fraction \(\alpha\) of the training samples in domain \(\mathcal{D}_i\) are corrupted.
 Then, if the temperature parameter \(\tau\) is sufficiently large, the softmax weights \(w_i\) computed via Eq.~\eqref{eq:softmax-weight} will concentrate on the uncorrupted samples.
 This concentration effectively reweights the empirical distribution to approximate a clean distribution, such that the overall risk via Eq. ~\eqref{eq:final-loss} approximates the risk on noise-free data.
 Consequently, the learned hypothesis \(h\) is less prone to overfitting to label noise and spurious correlations. \end{theorem}

 \begin{proof}[Proof] When \(\tau\) is large, the exponential function in \eqref{eq:softmax-weight} amplifies differences in the alignment cost.
 If a corrupted sample \((x_i,\tilde{y}_i)\) has an incorrect label, the alignment cost \(\mathcal{L}_{\text{anchor}}(x_i,\tilde{y}_i)\) tends to be higher (poorer alignment).
 Hence, \(w_i\) becomes small.
 This effectively filters out mislabeled samples from dominating the training objective, approximating the scenario of training on mostly correct labels. \end{proof} Theorem~\ref{thm:weighted} indicates that our weighting strategy can mitigate the detrimental effects of noise, enabling the model to approximate the true (clean) distribution more closely.
 These results not only demonstrate the efficacy of our reweighting strategy in handling noisy labels but also motivate a further examination of how our approach reduces the discrepancy between noisy and clean distributions.
 Let \(P\) and \(Q\) be the distributions of the source and target domains, respectively, with label noise in \(P\).
-Many domain generalization results \cite{ben2010theory} rely on bounding a distributional divergence \(\mathrm{div}(P,Q)\).
+Many domain generalization results \cite{} rely on bounding a distributional divergence \(\mathrm{div}(P,Q)\).
 Noise can inflate this divergence by altering label proportions or feature-label mappings.
 However, semantic alignment and selective reweighting encourage the model to focus on consistent semantic cues, thereby lowering the \emph{effective} divergence to the clean distribution.

 Formally, define the weighted empirical distribution

 where \(\delta\) denotes the Dirac measure and each sample \((x_i, y_i)\) is reweighted by its importance \(w_i\).
 In other words, instead of treating each sample equally as in standard empirical risk minimization, we solve: